Shōgun (1980 miniseries): Home media

 The 125-minute version has yet to be released on DVD or Blu-ray.

-Blu-ray release

-CBS Home Entertainment's Blu-ray release of Shōgun on three discs was on July 22, 2014, and featured a 1080p remastered video presentation, a DTS-HD Master Audio 5.1 surround sound mix, and a restored Dolby Digital mono track; the special features are exactly the same as on the original 2003 DVD release.
+CBS Home Entertainment's Blu-ray release of Shōgun on three discs was on July 22, 2014 and featured a 1080p remastered video presentation, a DTS-HD Master Audio 5.1 surround sound mix and a restored Dolby Digital mono track; the special features are exactly the same as on the original 2003 DVD release.

-Syndicated version

-A version of the miniseries edited into one-hour episodes has been broadcast in North America.